 Rather than jumping to the top end of that 30-90g/hr range, it makes sense to start at the lower end.
 And then slowly building up until you find that sweet spot for improved performance with minimal risk of gastrointestinal distress.

-It is also important to be aware that you can literally “train the gut” to handle more carbohydrate while exercising.
-This allows you to take on even more carbohydrate to further improve your performance.
+It is also important to be aware that you can literally “train the gut” to handle more carbohydrates while exercising.
+This allows you to take on even more carbohydrates to further improve your performance.